gdregas0/Movit/README.md

 # Project00
 #Language : Kotlin

-#Project00 is android application which convert Youtube link to Media
+#Project00 is android app which is control window using sensorManager